Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 On Demand Multi-Use Display

 Leading the way in audio and information technology has its advantages, and its challenges.
-As the number of features continued to increase, Acura designers were looking at a very crowded center panel.
+As the number of features continued to increase, Acura designers foresaw a very crowded center panel.
 So they designed an intuitive touch screen called On Demand Multi-Use Display™ (ODMD™) to house all the controls you need at any given time.
 As a result, what could have been more than 41 buttons has been simplified to nine.

 - Each display has a design that best arranges controls for the particular task at hand, so every panel can be quickly understood and operated.